rrra/www/content/post/2024/zero-retries-181-explaining-the-use-case-for-date-over-repeater-part-2.md

 This cascades into the digipeater and users "backing off", severely reducing the overall throughput of the channel.

-* And, generally, digipeaters are “fossilized” in using 1200 bps Audio Frequency Shift Keying (AFSK).
+* And, generally, digipeaters are "fossilized" in using 1200 bps Audio Frequency Shift Keying (AFSK).

 ## In Contrast to Digipeaters, Repeaters Work Well